-We focus on discipleship, vocation, and study and students learn through a process of action and reflection, you learn something, try to apply it, reflect on it and try again!
+We focus on discipleship, vocation, and study.
+Students learn through a process of action and reflection, you learn something, try to apply it, reflect on it and try again!

 As part of this you will serve a local church or community group to apply your learning throughout the year, as well as checking out ministry or vocation opportunities through group placements and field trips.